Ultimate Australia Packing List

 - Shampoo, conditioner, bodywash: Although you can also buy these on arrival if you want to maximize space.

-- Mediciation and prescriptions: Important if you take any not to forget to take with you.
+- Mediciation and prescriptions: Important if you take any not to forget to take with you, as well as well as any glasses or pure optical contact lenses if you use them.

 - Toiletry bag: Female hygene products, condoms